ADVERTISEMENT

 A post shared by Nisaba (@nisabarestaurant)

 A romantic, contemporary Asian dining space that combines precision with warmth, Nisaba has swiftly become a go-to spot for those who understand and appreciate nuanced flavours and beautifully restrained design.
-The menu ranges from Eastern to Southeast Asian cuisine, with a focus on light Japanese sushi and sashimi, flavorful Asian bao, fragrant curries, and expertly composed small plates, along with understated yet expertly crafted cocktails.
-Among other dishes on the plate are the samosa served with Moradabadi dal, buknu masala, and everything chutney, a creative take on comfort food; beetroot and goat cheese dahi vada with green tomatoes and nutmeg miso rice, in which tart and earthy flavors are balanced; and a chilli tomato crab ghotala, which contains a fine mince with an emphasis on warmth rather than chili heat.
+The menu ranges from Eastern to Southeast Asian cuisine, with a focus on light Japanese sushi and sashimi, flavourful Asian bao, fragrant curries, and expertly composed small plates, along with understated yet expertly crafted cocktails.
+Among other dishes on the plate are the samosa served with Moradabadi dal, buknu masala, and everything chutney, a creative take on comfort food; beetroot and goat cheese dahi vada with green tomatoes and nutmeg miso rice, in which tart and earthy flavours are balanced; and a chilli tomato crab ghotala, which contains a fine mince with an emphasis on warmth rather than chilli heat.

 Akina, Mumbai